Exchange of futures for swaps

 An exchange of futures for swaps (EFS) is a transaction negotiated privately in which a futures contract for a physical item is exchanged for a cash settled swap contract.
 It is similar to an EFP except that it involves a cash contract rather than a physicals contract.
 An EFS gives the market participants a chance to liquidate a swap position in an environment that is normally not very liquid.

+Regulatory treatment and terminology

+On CME Group markets, exchange of futures for swaps is treated as part of the broader category of exchange for related position (EFRP) transactions.
+CME defines an exchange of futures for risk (EFR) as the simultaneous execution of an exchange futures contract and a corresponding over-the-counter swap or other OTC derivative transaction.

+CME Group’s glossary also defines an exchange for swap (EFS) as a privately negotiated transaction in which a futures position is exchanged for a swap position, reflecting the older, more specific terminology for a swap-based EFRP.
+CME has since noted in regulatory materials that legacy references to exchange for swap have been modified to exchange for risk in order to harmonize terminology across its rulebooks.